Help us match you with local pros in your area

 Ductwork Cleaning | $376-$940 |

 In Alabama, HVAC contractors are required to be licensed by the Board of Heating, Air Conditioning and Refrigeration Contractors.
-Contractors must hold a surety bond and must participate in annual continuing education.
-Checking reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can help your decision.
-Choose a provider with great reviews and reports of positive experiences from customers.
+Contractors need to hold a surety bond and must participate in annual continuing education.
+Always check a provider's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Choose a provider with glowing reviews and stories of positive service experiences.

-You should have your HVAC system inspected twice a year.
-After the inspection, your technician will tell you if any services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, such as leaks, strange noises, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Cullman, you'll probably want to explore units on the higher end of this range.
-For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.
+In Cullman, you'll probably want to purchase a unit on the higher end of this range.
+For homes over 1,000 square feet, central air will be more effective than window units for cooling.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Cullman, you may be able to make do with a lower-capacity furnace.
+In Cullman, you might be able to make do with a lower-capacity furnace.